 TIP: Go to Twyfelfontein early in the morning before it gets busy.
 The most recommended walk is the Lion Man Route.
 Take water with you.

 If you are interested in the local culture, pay a short visit to the Damara Living Museum.
 It’s not an authentic experience as it’s not a real village you are visiting, but one with paid actors, but it’s still interesting to see how people used to live in the area.

 We opted for the safari and Himba village tour and had the most amazing day.
-The Himba village we visited was not comparable to the Damara ‘living musem’ we saw the other day.
-We met a real Himba family, saw the way they really live, and interaction with the people was real.
+The Himba village we visited was not comparable to the Damara ‘living museum’ we saw the other day.
+We met a real Himba family, saw the way they really live, and the interaction with the people was real.

-TIP: Visit local Himba village.
+TIP: Visit a local Himba village.

-Day 16 – 19 – Etosha National Park
+Days 16 – 19: Etosha National Park

 Day 16 – Palmwag – Etosha.
 Dolomite Camp for 1 night.
 230 km – 3.5hrs

 Day 17 – Dolomite Camp – Okaukuejo.
 180 km – 4hrs.
 Okaukuejo Rest Camp for 2 nights.